-Peer to peer lending websites: Peer-to-peer lending explained
+Peer-to-peer lending explained

 With interest rates on savings accounts and cash Isas struggling to beat inflation, many savers are thinking about putting their money into riskier investments that offer a better rate of return.
 Peer-to-peer lending sites have some similarities to saving with banks, but the risks are higher.
 Each site works differently and some have started offering safeguards to lower the risk of losing money.
 So is it worth it?